 With the popularity of the tiny state on the coast of India slowly growing, endless number of people are now looking at Goa as a brilliant option for their destination weddings.
 After all, with all its lavish splendour and natural bounty, who wouldn’t think of Goa?
 About six in ten people choose to have a destination wedding at one of Goa’s beachfront locations.
 In addition to costs, we have also highlighted the pros and cons of a having a destination celebration instead of the a traditional celebration that will also help you deciding upon a destination event.

-However, before taking this jump, it is important to know the cost of having a destination wedding in Goa.
-After all, Goa has become a very popular wedding destination and has a lot going for it, which would automatically shoot the prices of having a celebration here, reasonably high.
-While most couples would call in a wedding planner to give them the low down on having a wedding in Goa, for the others, this article will help you derive this information on your own.
+However, before taking this jump, it is important to know the cost of having a such a memorable event in Goa.
+After all, Goa has become a very popular location for couples looking to tie the knot and has a lot going for it, which would automatically shoot the prices of having a celebration here, reasonably high.

 For couples to get an idea of the cost of planning a wedding in Goa, here are some easy ways to figure it out.
-For instance, if the couple is having a celebration with about a 100 guests, and they would like to house their guests in a five star resort or a luxury hotel, here’s what the cost of such a wedding would amount to
+For instance, if the couple is having a celebration with about a 100 guests, and they would like to house their guests in a five star resort or a luxury hotel, here’s what the cost of such an event would amount to

 Guest Accommodation Costs